 Wine rated (2019 guide) 89-90/100 (Jonathan Choukroun Chicheportiche)

-The nose is finely concentrated and offers concentration as well as a little power/intensity.
-The wine benefits from being decanted.
-It reveals notes of blackcurrant, wild blackberry and, more subtly, wild red berries, violet/flowers combined with hints of black pepper and touches of spice, toasted oak, rose, smoke and clove.
-The palate is fruity, mineral, balanced and offers good definition, a mineral structure, a little fat, a fine smoothness, tension, precision and a fine freshness.
-On the palate, this wine expresses notes of ripe wild raspberry, ripe blackcurrant, and more subtly, ripe/fresh red berries combined with hints of flowers, tobacco, spices, and a very discreet hint of clove.
+The nose is subtly restrained, offering concentration and a touch of power and intensity.
+The wine benefits from decanting.
+It features notes of blackcurrant, wild blackberry, and, more subtly, wild red berries and violets/flowers, combined with hints of black pepper, as well as touches of spice, toasted oak, rose, smoke, and clove.
+On the palate, it is fruity, mineral, and balanced, offering good definition, a mineral backbone, a touch of richness, a delicate smoothness, tension, precision, and a subtle freshness.
+On the palate, this wine expresses notes of ripe wild raspberry, ripe blackcurrant, and, more subtly, ripe/fresh red berries combined with hints of flowers, as well as hints of tobacco, spices, and a very subtle hint of clove.
 The tannins are well-integrated.
 Good length.